 Gold Coast house price growth over the past year (proxied by Brisbane, dates and methodologies differ between research houses) are shown below:

-Price growth charts over a longer time period are shown by CoreLogic RPData Housing Overview (PDF)
+Price growth charts over a longer time period are shown by CoreLogic RPData Housing Overview (PDF) ] Gold Coast building approvals have been at low levels for several years which has allowed stock for sale to be absorbed and the market is now improving.

 For property price projections: